University communications staff streamlines

 Brubaker said, "Working on this project has provided me with great industry experience, but I have also learned so much about the Kaw heritage and what they stand for as a people.
 I love that I am able to help them preserve their history.
 It's such an honor, and I'm blessed to have been a part of it."

-Pryor hopes to complete the project by spring 2014.
-The e-book will be placed on both the Kaw Nation and Kaw Mission websites.
-She also hopes to publish a hardcopy book about the Kaw Nation in the next few years.
+The e-book will be placed on both the Kaw Nation and Kaw Mission websites, and Pryor hopes to publish a hard copy book in the next few years.